Petitions and joint letters

-4) Every page of a petition or joint letter must bear the whole of the petition or request.
+5) Every page of a written petition or joint letter must bear the whole of the petition or request.

-5) Any signature appearing upon a page, which does not bear the whole of the petition or request, may not be considered by Council.
+6) Any signature appearing upon a page, which does not bear the whole of the written petition, may not be considered by the Council.

-6) Every page of a petition or joint letter, must be a single piece of paper and must not be pasted, stapled, pinned or otherwise affixed to any other piece of paper.
+7) Every page of a written petition or joint letter, must be a single piece of paper and must not be pasted, stapled, pinned or otherwise affixed to any other piece of paper.

-7) On receipt of a petition or joint letter, the Chief Executive Officer must note on the first page the total number of signatures.
+8) On receipt of a written petition or joint letter, the Chief Executive Officer must note on the first page the total number of signatures.

-9) A petition or joint letter may nominate a person to whom a reply may be sent, but if no person is nominated Council may reply to the first or any person whose signature appears on the petition.
+10) A petition or joint letter may nominate a person to whom a reply may be sent, but if no person is nominated Council may reply to the first or any person whose signature appears on the petition or joint letter.

 Any person who fraudulently signs a petition or joint letter which is presented to the Council is guilty of an offence.